 |Women's Farm and Garden Association|

-The WFGA is for anyone interested in gardening.
-Join the WFGA to make gardening friends, to visit gardens - for the day, for the weekend or for a longer tour, attend workshops on a large range of skills, make gardening contacts, be eligible for a fund to help your career change, to pop a question on the interactive Forum and don't forget the WRAG scheme - a unique opportunity for those who want to change direction in life.
+The WFGA is for anyone interested in gardening - men as well as women.
+Join the WFGA to make gardening friends, to visit gardens - for the day, for the weekend or for a longer tour, attend workshops on a large range of skills, make gardening contacts, be eligible for a fund to help your career change, to pop a question on the interactive Forum and don't forget the WRAG horticultural training scheme - a unique opportunity for those who want to change direction in life.

 Now is the time to join the Women's Farm & Garden Association - download and fill in that application form and send in (with your cheque!) and join today.
 This step could change your growing life forever.
 We look forward to hearing from you.